erikaduan/textbook_notes/README.md

     + Post about [the pitfalls of multiple linear regression and using Bayesian inference as an alternative](./blog_posts/regression_richard_mcelreath.md) by Richard McElreath
     + Post about [the misuse of p-values in science](./blog_posts/p_values_richard_mcelreath.md) by Richard McElreath and linked research articles
     + Post about [the transformers architecture for NLP](./blog_posts/transformers_brandon_rohrer.md) by Brandon Rohrer
+    + Article about [randomised controlled trials from an information science perspective](./blog_posts/rcts_pavlos_msaouel.md) by Pavlos Msaouel

 <p>